Partition Acts 1868and 1876: allowed courts to divide property between spouses.

 Family Law Act 1981: abolished actions for enticement of spouse and breach of promise to marry.
 Allowed courts to decide disputes over gifts after broken engagements (but see the Children and Family Relationships Act 2015).

 Family Law (Protection of Spouses and Children) Act 1981: gave the Circuit and District Courts power to grant barring and protection orders.
-(Repealed by Domestic Violence Act 1996)
+(Repealed by: Domestic Violence Act 1996)

 Domicile and Recognition of Foreign Divorces Act 1986: confirmed independent domiciles of wives, recognised divorces granted where either spouse was domiciled.
+(The Irish government proposes to change this law if a referendum is carried on 24 May 2019.)

 Status of Children Act 1987: abolished status of illegitimacy and amended law on maintenance and succession for non-marital children.
 Allowed unmarried fathers to apply for guardianship of their children.
 Provided for blood tests to establish paternity (but see the Children and Family Relationships Act 2015).